Are Aliens Real?

 The material needs of the alien civilization can probably be satisfied by mining raw materials from the surrounding earth.
 This makes sense since the raw material of almost everything we manufacture comes from a mining or earth extraction activity of some sort.

 Next comes the question of how they satisfy their physical needs.
 The enclosed space that is the underground city is an obvious form of shelter, so that's taken care of.
 If they need to grow food they can create artificial sunlight using their energy source, or alternatively they can synthesize their own food using raw materials found in the Earth (assuming they are advanced enough).
 They can create their atmosphere inside the enclosed city.
 And matching the level of gravity from their home world means that the gravity of Earth needs to be the same.
-Gravity is not something that can be produced or adjusted, since it would violate physical laws to do so.
-So the aliens need to live underground on a planet that has the same, or close to, the gravity of their home world.
+But if aliens can produce their own gravity then they might not need to do this, but producing or adjusting gravity would require energy, so at the very least you need a source of energy which the Earth's interior provides.

 Lastly, this option of living underground must be the most economical choice available to the aliens.
 Let's look at why this might be the case.
 Chances are it's much easier for aliens to find suitable planets in which to live underground than it is to find planets that have the same conditions on the surface as their home world.
 Just think about how far aliens might have to travel to find planets like their home world.
 Perhaps many light years.
 But to find a planet (or moon) that has the same gravity as their home world, and has geothermal energy available, means that they may only have to travel a few light years.
 For aliens to colonize many different planets (or moons) in the universe in this way means that they probably won't go extinct.
 It's like an insurance policy against extinction.
 Aliens can live for hundreds of millions, or billions of years underground, occasionally going to the surface to explore or carry out other activities as required.